luisadao/cypress-tests/README.md

 # cypress-tests
-A simple project to test a website
+First time using cypress to test a website.